Dave-team/Knowledge-base/Business-Intelligence/BI checklist.md

 ### Requirements gathering
 - What is the question we are trying to answer / problem we're trying to solve?
 - What is the impact of this question and how will it help the company?
 (This can be different from what's asked for)
-- How big is the problem?
+- How big is the problem / How important is this?
+Does knowing the result of this analysis materially affect the company?
+Do we have an estimate of how much?
 E.g. how long does it take for you to do this?
 How is that time spend?
 Is it in the analysis or something else?
 Confirm whether it's a nice to have or really important and impactful.
 Priroritize and plan for accordingly.
 - When do they need this by?
+If there is a deadline, that will impact priority.
+Here, also try to get to know whether there are dependencies involved
+- How accurate do you need the answer to be?
+Making something approximately correct can save lots of time
-- Clarify what it'll take for us to build this and what the consequences of that could be.
+- How feasbile is this to be implemented as requested?
+Clarify what it'll take for us to build this and what the consequences of that could be.
 There might be better ways and sometimes, the current solution isn't half bad.
 Key also is to think if someone else already has this - that should be the first direction too.
-- How and when will you use the data?
+- What type of end result are you looking for?
+How and when will you use the data?
 E.g. in a dashboard shown in weekly meeting, to import into email tool, to put in slides, to send as schedule, to create alerts from, to put into spreadsheet that then does further transformation?
 - Predict what can be build in Looker within certain timeframes and confirm whether that would be a good solution for the stakeholder.
 - Who will be interested in the data and needs access?
 - Any visualization requirements?